ethereum/ethereum-org/views/content/dao.md

 ### Time-Locked Multisig

 Sometimes time can also be used as a great security mechanism.
 The following code is based on the congress DAO but with a different twist.
 Instead of every action requiring the approval of an X number of members, instead any transactions can be initiated by a single member, but they all will require a minimum amount of delay before they can be executed, which varies according to the support that transaction has.
 The more approvals a proposal has, the sooner it can be executed.
 A member can vote against a transaction, which will mean that it will cancel one of the other approved signatures.
-In a contract with 5 members, each vote  will reduce the waiting time tenfold.

 This means that if you don't have urgency, one or two signatures might be all you need to execute any transaction.
 But if a single key is compromised, other keys can delay that transaction for months or year or even stop it from being executed.

 #### How it works

-Any member can initiate a transaction, which then needs to wait a given period, which is proportional to the amount of votes it has.
-The person initiating the transaction counts as an automatic vote supporting it.
-Any member who votes against a transaction counts as subtracting one vote for it.
-Support is proportional to the total amount of members, so the more members, the more it takes.
+A transaction that has been approved by all keys can be executed after ten minutes (this amount is configurable), and the amount of time it requires doubles every time for every 5% of members who don't vote (and quadruples if they activelly vote against).
+If it's a simple ether transaction, the transaction is executed as soon as a vote of support puts it under the required time, but a more complex transaction will require it to be manually executed with the correct bytecode.
 These are the default values, but this can be set differently when creating the contract:

 **Number of members approving transaction: Approximate time delay**

-* 100% approval:                                30 minutes (minimum default)
+* 100% approval:                                10 minutes (minimum default)
-* 90% approval:                                 1h30
+* 90% approval:                                 40 minutes
-* 80%:                                          5 hours
+* 80%:                                          2h40
 * 50%:                                          about a week
-* 25%:                                          4 months
+* 40%:                                          1 month
-* 10%:                                          2 years
+* 30%:                                          4 months
-* 0%:                                           5 years or more
+* 20%:                                          Over a year
-* More opposition than support:                 Never
+* 10% or less:                                  5 years or never

 Once the minimum amount of time has passed, anyone can execute the transaction [(See "Congress" for a more complete walktrough)](dao#add-a-simple-proposal-send-ether).
 This is intentional, as it allows someone to [schedule a transaction](crowdsale#scheduling-a-call) or hire someone else to execute it.

 #### The code

     pragma solidity ^0.4.2;
     contract owned {